-• Establishing rapport and a mutually agreed agenda (contracting): Initiate the genetic counseling session, elicit and acknowledge client concerns, expectations, and knowledge.
-Use the information to establish the agenda.
-Includes the following:
+- Initiate the genetic counseling session - Elicit and acknowledge client concerns, expectations, and knowledge to develop the working alliance.

+- Includes any of the following:

-- o Contracting throughout the session. - Using active listening skills. - o Adapting the process to various service delivery models. - o Taking into consideration the impact of culture.
+- o Contracting throughout the session.

+- Using active listening skills.

+- Adapting the process to various service delivery models

+- Taking into consideration the impact of diverse client identities and disparities, inequities, and systemic bias